 Like most of my ideas, the Chosen Ones started when I wasn’t paying attention to writing.
-Instead, I was watching the first season of Grey’s Anatomy on DVD.
+Instead, I was watching the first season of Grey’s Anatomy.
 I was fascinated by the way the interns met, learned about each other and their jobs, and faced disasters, personal and professional.
-Because I loved the show so much, I analyzed why I cared so much for these characters — who were not always likeable — and rooted for them as they melded into a close-knit group of friends and colleagues.
+Because I loved the show so much, I analyzed why I cared so much for these characters — who were not always likable — and rooted for them as they melded into a close-knit group of friends and colleagues.
 I realized it was because, as the series went on, they became family to each other, and family stories are what I love.

 At the same time, I had left a thread dangling in the Darkness Chosen series.
 In the series, children who were abandoned and rejected by their parents had gifts of power, and my readers wanted to know why and how.